rocristoi/openEdu/README.md

 # ![openEduLogo](https://i.imgur.com/mb1bGcj.png)

-Welcome to the frontend repository for Openedu, a web application designed for creating completely free digital classbooks.
-Openedu is tailored primarily for Romania but is versatile enough to be used in all countries that employ a 1-10 grade system.
+OpenEdu is a web application designed for creating completely free digital classbooks for schools.
+It is tailored primarily for Romania but is versatile enough to be used in all countries that employ a 1-10 grade system.
 This platform is designed with three types of users in mind: Admins, Teachers, and Students.

 ## Main Project Description